 This program has special admission requirements and enrollment limits.
 For additional information, contact the Admission Office (399-5006).

-In addition to tuition, estimated costs for students who complete the entire program are books, \$375; lab fees, \$135; equipment and supplies, \$150.
-Contact the financial aid office to find out if you qualify for help with these costs.
-You may earn an Associate in Science degree by successfully completing these 92 required credit hours:
+In addition to tuition, estimated costs for students who complete the entire program are books, \$375; class fees, \$18; equipment and supplies,